twoolie/nix-mdatp/README.md

 Please feel free to submit the package and module to nixpkgs if you are willing to maintain the package!

 > [!WARNING]
 > This is an unofficial repackaging of Microsoft's Defender for Endpoint package.
-Microsoft states that:
+[Microsoft states in their deployment process guide that:](https://learn.microsoft.com/en-us/defender-endpoint/linux-installer-script#deployment-process)
 > > Repackaging the Defender for Endpoint installation package isn't a supported scenario.
 Doing so can negatively affect the integrity of the product and lead to adverse results, including but not limited to triggering tampering alerts and updates failing to apply.
 > It is your responsibility to check that Defender for Endpoint correctly runs on your machine.
 I am not responsible for any impact to the security of your device, nor is anyone else who maintains or contributes to this repository.